hpaluch/centos-virt-install/README.md

 There are two problems this approach:

 * `virt-install` would need root privileges in such case (because it uses `mount` command)
-* running `virt-install` messes up disk drive permissions (CentOS guest would be unable to find vda disk device)
+* running `virt-install` as root messes up disk drive permissions (CentOS guest would be unable to find vda disk device)